HiGregSmith/KiCommand/README.md

 - Arguments are usually Mixed Case.
 - Python commands within Command Stack are whatever is needed, but mostly will be Mixed Case or UPPER CASE.
 - To enter an argument that also happens to be a command, use the single quote mark (') such as in the following string: **'calllist help**
 - Access to Python functions and attributes are exactly as documented in the [Python pcbnew documentation](http://docs.kicad-pcb.org/doxygen-python/namespacepcbnew.html), which are often in either mixed case or all caps.
-Example **[modules GetCenter call]**
+Example: **modules GetCenter call**
 - Define a new command with the colon, and end with the semicolon.
     - **: newcommand ARG Arg command ARG command ;**
 - Core commands either place objects on the stack or operate on objects on the stack.
 The commands that place a list of objects on the stack are in the category *Elements* and are listed with the command **Elements helpcat**: